xieyubo/curl-chrome/README.md

+Curl-Chrome
+===
+Send HTTP request like a real chrome browser.
 This project is inspired from https://github.com/lwthiker/curl-impersonate.

 ## Build